 🟣 Personal productivity — how individuals operate.

-Each area is further split into multiple categories, ten in total (thank you for the visual):
+Each area is further split into multiple categories, fourteen in total:

 Choose which categories to include in your audit by checking the toggles below.